uswds/uswds-site/pages/patterns/complex-form/avoid-errors.md

 layout: pattern
 category: Patterns
 sub-category: Complete a complex form
-lead: Forms can be confusing to complete.
-This is especially true if users have low literacy or limited English proficiency, use assistive technologies, or are under a great deal of stress.
-Good design and copy can help prevent a lot of errors before they are made.
+lead: The avoid errors pattern helps users to avoid making errors when they complete forms.
+This pattern is used to support easy and clear form design that minimizes confusion and supports successful completion.
 changelog:
   key: pattern-complete-a-complex-form-avoid-errors
 ---